jupyterhub/zero-to-jupyterhub-k8s/doc/source/security.md

 policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/)
 which lets you restrict how pods can communicate with each other and the outside world.
 This can provide additional security within JupyterHub, and can also be used to limit network access for users of JupyterHub.

 By default, the JupyterHub helm chart **disables** network policies.

+### Enabling network policies

 **Important**: If you decide to enable network policies, you should be aware that a Kubernetes cluster may have partial, full, or no support for network